 You’ll get the most accurate results with two matched mics than with a pair of unmatched ones.
 Matched pairs of microphones produce the best stereo sound.
 They will give you the most accurate results as they minimize phase issues.
 Phase issues can cause issues such as “comb filtering” noises, which are not welcome when you’re looking for a quality recording.

 dB switchable pads are a good criterion to consider while choosing.
-These reduce the sound from the mic to your interface and are good for loud sound sources.
-Not all condenser microphones come with them, but you’ll find these in the AKG C 451 B, Behringer C2, and the Shure KSM137/SL.
+A dB pad reduces the sound from the mic to your interface and is good for loud sound sources.
+Not all condenser microphones come with them, but you’ll find these in the AKG C 451 B, Behringer C-2, and the Shure KSM137/SL.

 Drum overhead microphones need phantom power, which is needed to power your condenser mic.
 You need a mixer or audio interface with phantom power for condenser mics.

 Overhead mics handle frequencies and polish the sound to your liking.
 A full frequency response is just as important as the polar pattern on the mic.
 The frequency range is a good thing to keep in mind when selecting an overhead mic.

 Overhead mics are a huge part of the studio as well as live performances, particularly for drummers.
 They can make a significant difference to stage vocals, acoustic guitars, and other elements so choose the best drum overhead mics.
 The above list offers budget-friendly options as well as more expensive options, there is something for every type of drum kit.

 My top pick as the best overhead drum mic is the Neumann KM 184 Small Diaphragm.
 With this small-diaphragm condenser mic, you will get splendid signals of professional quality, which can be shaped excellently.